 Tuesday, November 18th, 2014

 Mita Sujan’s paper “Temporal mindsets and self-regulation: The motivation and implementation of self-regulatory behaviors” has been accepted for publication in the Journal of Consumer Psychology.
 The paper, co-authored with Denise Buhrau (PhD ’10), focuses on implementation of self-regulation.
 Using data from Tulane University’s 10,000-steps-a-day fitness program, the authors argue that individuals with low consideration of future consequences (CFC) are more motivated to act when messages provide specific recommendations with the necessary contextual details for personalization (“when,” “where” and “with whom) that make planning accessible and easy.
-The study is part of a larger line of research aimed at better understanding of self-regulation.
-Chronic failures of self-regulation, Sujan suggests, are at the core of the nation’s obesity epidemic and household debt crisis, issues that result in substantial costs to the economy.
+The study is part of a larger line of research aimed at better understanding failures of self-regulation, which Sujan says are at the core of the nation’s obesity and debt epidemics and which result in substantial costs to the economy.
 Sujan is the Malcolm Woldenberg Chair of Marketing at Tulane University’s A. B. Freeman School of Business.

 Wednesday, April 30th, 2014

 Lingling Wang’s paper “Culture and R2,” co-authored with Cheol Eun and Steven Xiao, has been accepted for publication in the Journal of Financial Economics.
 In the paper, the authors find that stock prices co-move more in culturally tight and collectivistic countries and less in culturally loose and individualistic countries.
 Their study suggests that culture is an important omitted variable in the literature that investigates cross-country differences in stock price co-movements.
 Wang is an assistant professor of finance at the A. B. Freeman School of Business.